Pul-e-Charkhi prison: Riots and escapes

 In December 2004, foreign prisoners attacked guards with razor blades.
-A subsequent shoot-out left one Iraqi, three Pakistani prisoners and four Afghan police dead.
+A subsequent shoot-out left one Iraqi and three Pakistani prisoners and four Afghan police dead.

 In January 2006, seven prisoners escaped by mingling with visitors.
 A month later, a riot was sparked by a new prison policy forcing prisoners to wear bright orange clothing, a rule enacted to avoid events similar to the January escape.
-The February 2006 riot resulted in six deaths and 22 injured according to the International Committee of the Red Cross.
+The February 2006 riot resulted in six deaths and 22 injured, according to the International Committee of the Red Cross.
 The rioters used makeshift weapons to attack guards, then ignited furniture on fire, and smashed doors and windows.
 They eventually took over a wing of the prison and held it for a few days.
 The riot finally ended on the first of March.

 On 16 March 2008, after a two-week dispute over arrests following an attempted jail-break, inmates rioted and took over sections of the building.
 Gunfire was heard in the complex and inmates claimed to be holding hostage two members of the Afghan National Army (ANA).
 The hostage-takers threatened to kill the ANA members unless mediators were sent in to resolve the conflict.